corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 {{< note >}}
 To apply a configuration change of `archivableContractClassStatePrefixes` to already-processed transactions, use `reset-archiving` to rebuild the iterative archiving tables and then re-scan the transactions.
 {{< /note >}}

+## Threshold parameters

+The new algorithm uses two threshold parameters:

+* **MinAgeToAdd** — Add only transactions older than this threshold to the internal graphs.
+Anything newer is treated as potentially in-flight.
+This period is **60 seconds**.

+* **MinAgeToCollect** — Treat transactions as archivable only when they are older than this threshold (on top of the other factors).
+This period is **one hour**.
+The purpose of this threshold is to allow for peer recovery and to handle potentially incoming transactions with reference states via back-chain resolution.
+This configuration setting is a minimum limit for the new `notNewerThan` arguments.
+The related checks can be disabled for testing by setting `skipSafetyIntervalCheck` to `true`, although this is not recommended for general purposes.
+Increasing this value reduces the likelihood that transactions already archived will be used as reference states by later incoming transactions, which would break reference tracking.

 ## Using the backup schema